SESYNC-ci/git-in-the-shell-lesson/docs/_slides/resolve.md

 ## Merge Conflicts

 Diverging commits that do not affect the same files, or affect different lines within a file, can usually be merged automatically.
+That's what happened in the previous example where everything happened in sequence.
+First, the owner committed and pushed, then the collaborator pulled, committed, and pushed, then the owner pulled again.
+But if both owner and collaborator modify the same file simultaneously, git cannot safely merge the commits because it has no way of knowing which version to use.
 If git cannot safely merge commits, it guides you through conflict resolution.
 {:.notes}

 A "merge conflict" will arise when two contributors change a line of text.
 For example, if you both add a project description.